Staff members may be contacted using the following email format: first initial followed by last name @gfintegrity.org.

 Raymond Baker is the President of Global Financial Integrity and the author of Capitalism’s Achilles Heel: Dirty Money and How to Renew the Free-Market System, published by John Wiley & Sons and cited by the Financial Times as one of the “best business books of 2005.”
 He has for many years been an internationally respected authority on corruption, money laundering, growth, and foreign policy issues, particularly as they concern developing and transitional economies and impact upon western economic and foreign interests.
 He has written and spoken extensively, testified often before legislative committees in the United States, Canada, the European Union, and the United Kingdom, been quoted worldwide, and has commented frequently on television and radio in the the United States, Europe, Africa, Latin America, and Asia on legislative matters and policy questions, including appearances on ABC News' Nightline, Al Jazeera, BBC, Bloomberg TV, the CBS Evening News, CNN, NPR, PBS, and Four Corners (ABC1 in Australia), among others.

 Mr. Baker is a member of the High Level Panel on Illicit Financial Flows from Africa, chaired by former President of South Africa Thabo Mbeki.
 He also serves on the World Economic Forum's Council on Illicit Trade.
-From the late 1990's through the first decade of the twenty-first century, he served as a Guest Fellow at the Brookings Institution and as a Senior Fellow at the Center for International Policy in Washington, D.C., researching and writing on the linkages between corruption, money laundering, and poverty.
+From the late 1990's through the first decade of the twenty-first century, he served as a Guest Fellow at the Brookings Institution, researching and writing on the linkages between corruption, money laundering, and poverty.

 In 1996 he received a grant from the John D. and Catherine T. MacArthur Foundation for a project entitled, “Flight Capital, Poverty and Free-Market Economics.”
 He traveled to 23 countries to interview 335 central bankers, commercial bankers, government officials, economists, lawyers, tax collectors, security officers, and sociologists on the relationships between bribery, commercial tax evasion, money laundering, and economic growth.
 From 1985 to 1996 Mr. Baker provided confidential economic advisory services at the presidential level for developing country governments.
 Activities focused principally on issues surrounding anti-corruption strategies, international terms of trade, and developing country debt.
 Research was conducted with 550 business owners and managers in eleven countries, concerning import and export mispricing and movement of tax-evading capital.